wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-java-view-saml-returned-by-access-control.md

 <!-- keep by customization: end -->

 1. Run your application in the computer emulator or deploy to Azure, using the steps documented at [How to Authenticate Web Users with Azure Access Control Service Using Eclipse][].
-2. Launch a browser and open your web application.
+2. Launch a browser and open your web site.
 After you log on to your application, you'll see SAML information, including the security assertion provided by the identity provider.

 <!-- deleted by customization
 ## Next steps